On the algebraic K-theory of Witt vectors of finite length: A topological Hochschild homology spectral sequence

 \subsection{Topological Hochschild homology}

 For a naive definition of $THH$ we have a wide choice of frameworks with which to work.
-For example, we could define $THH(A)$ as the geometric realization of a simplicial spectrum with $q \mapsto A^{(q+1)}$, the $(q+1)$-fold smash product of $A$ with itself.
+For example, we could define $THH(A)$ as the geometric realization of a simplicial spectrum with $q \mapsto A^{\sma q+1}$, the $(q+1)$-fold smash product of $A$ with itself.
 But to build $THH(A)$ as a cyclotomic spectrum (see Section \ref{ss:fp} below for the definition of a cyclotomic spectrum) we need a more sophisticated definition.
 A variant of this definition goes back to B\"okstedt \cite{Bo1}, see also \cite{HeMa97}.

 Since this technology is well established, we will be brief.
-See also \cite{ABGHL_GoodTHH} for a more modern definition.
+Our definition will take as input a symmetric ring spectrum and give us back an orthogonal $S^1$-spectrum; our definition should be compared to that given by Hesselholt and Madsen in \cite{HeMa97}.
+See \cite{ABGHLM} for a modern definition of $THH$ which takes place entirely in orthogonal spectra.

 Let $A$ be a symmetric ring spectrum in the sense of \cite{HSS}, but with topological spaces instead of simplicial sets.
+For convenince we will assume that all our symmetric ring spectra are strictly connective and convergent, i.e., $A_n$ is $(n-1)$-connected and there exists a sequence of nondecreasing integers $\alpha_n$ tending to infinity such that $\Sigma A_n \to A_{n+1}$ is $(n+\alpha_n)$-connected.

-If $A$ is a ring, we can regard $A$ as a symmetric ring spectrum by setting $A(i)=K(A,i)$.
-For each simplicial degree $q$ and finite-dimensional $S^1$-representation $V$ contained in some complete $S^1$-universe $\cU$ we can consider the space
+If $A$ is a ring, we can regard $A$ as a symmetric ring spectrum by setting $A_i=K(A,i)$ for a particular choice of $K(A,i)$, see \cite[Example 1.2.5]{HSS}.
+For each simplicial degree $q$ and finite-dimensional real inner product space $V$ we can consider the space

-Here $I$ is the category whose objects are $\underline{n} = \{1,\ldots,n\}$ for $n \geq 0$ and whose morphisms are all injective maps.
-By varying $n$ we get a prespectrum $THH(A)_q$ for each $q$, and by varying $q$ we get a simplicial prespectrum.
-We then define the prespectrum $THH(A)$ as the geometric realization of this simplicial prespectrum.
-Each $THH(A)(V)$ has two $S^1$-actions, coming from the geometric realization of a cyclic object and from $S^V$, and we use the diagonal action.
-The genuine $S^1$-spectrum $THH(A)$ is the spectrification of this prespectrum.
+Here $I$ is the category whose objects are ${\bf n} = \{1,\ldots,n\}$ for $n \geq 0$ and whose morphisms are all injective maps.
+By varying $n$ we get an orthogonal spectrum (in the sense of \cite{MMSS}) $THH(A)_q$ for each $q$, and by varying $q$ we get a simplicial orthogonal spectrum.
+We define the orthogonal spectrum $THH(A)$ as the geometric realization of this simplicial orthogonal spectrum.
+Because it is the geometric realization of a cyclic object we get an $S^1$-action.

-Note that while $A$ is a symmetric ring spectrum, $THH(A)$ is a coordinate-free genuine $S^1$-spectrum in the sense of \cite{Alaska}.
+It is possible to define an orthogonal $S^1$-spectrum as an orthogonal spectrum with an $S^1$-action.
+To distinguish between ``naive'' and ``genuine'' equivariant spectra one can vary the model structure.
+If we wish to evaluate $THH(A)$ on an $S^1$-representation $V$, we can define $THH(A)(V)$ as above with $S^1$ acting diagonally.